A desertscape so blistering hot, the rocks beg for mercy

 From far away there appears to be nothing living on the island, but it is teeming with life

-all types spy on us from their little nooks of sandstone yelling 'mine, mine, mine'.
-They are professional painters by trade but apparently only work with a palette of boring off-white.
+mine'.
+They are professional painters by trade, but apparently only work with a palette of boring off-white.
 The pink and coral sandstone is permanently splashed with their handiwork.
 It smells as bad as it sounds.

 swimming in milk